sunjp704/sunjp704.github.io/_posts/2022-08-05-radar-meteorology-1.md

 #### Objects with sharp boundaries

 Volume scattering coefficient $\beta$.
-In the absence of attenuation, the change in flux of energy *E* at wavelength $\lambda$ due to sccatering is given by
+In the absence of attenuation, the change in flux of energy $E$ at wavelength $\lambda$ due to sccatering is given by

 $$
 \frac{\mathrm{d}E(\lambda)}{E(\lambda)}=-\beta\mathrm{d}s